virtualtam/developus-apparatus/docs/index.rst

 Developus Apparatus
 ===================

-An assortment of notes and utilities for software development
+An assortment of notes and utilities for software development and systems administration.

 .. image:: ../img/wtfpl-badge-2.png
    :target: http://www.wtfpl.net/txt/copying/